 The study included an assessment of the proposed masterplan and TRI's recommendation on alternative development schemes which were deemed to improve the market supportability and economic viability of the project.
 In addition, TRI provided assistance to the client in successfully negotiating a hotel management agreement for the upscale eco-lodge.

-Aabar Properties is the leading Abu Dhabi real estate development, management and investment company, required TRI to prepare a detailed review of a land use plan for multiple sites.
+Aabar Properties, a leading real estate development, management and investment company based in Abu Dhabi, commissioned TRI to prepare a detailed review of land use plan for multiple sites.
 The study included an appraisal of eight development sites earmarked for the development of five and four star hotels, serviced apartments and residential buildings.
 The study contained recommendations on the number and type of hotels and furnished apartments that should be developed and detailed development recommendations including product concept and positioning, facilities provision, phasing and funding strategy.
 Furthermore, TRI assisted Aabar Properties with the operator search for the proposed hotels and serviced apartments.

-ADCMC is a large Mixed-Use development spanning 600,000 sqm of land, consists of clinical facilities, hotels, spa, shopping facilities, housing, mosque, parking, polyclinic, doctors clinic and medical university.
+ADCMC is a large mixed-use development spanning across 600,000 square metres of land, and consisting of clinical facilities, hotels, spa, shopping facilities, housing, mosque, parking, polyclinic, doctors clinic and medical university.
 TRI was commissioned to provide a market and financial study for the proposed hotel, spa, shopping and residential components of the project’s first phase.
-Our study provided a comprehensive review of the relevant hotel, spa, retail and residential markets, followed by development recommendations and financial analysis of the project using custom-built model.
+Our study provided a comprehensive review of the relevant hotel, spa, retail and residential markets, followed by development recommendations and financial analysis of the project using a custom-built model.

 TRI assisted KAEC with the development of a Hospitality Sector Report highlighting the investment opportunities for hotel developments in the city.
 The report was launched during the Arabian Hotel Investment Conference (AHIC) and is a key document for attracting potential investors for the various development sites which include luxury resorts, hotel apartments, lifestyle and budget hotels.
 TRI conducted an assessment of each development site and provided recommendations on the ideal positioning and facilities of each site along with projected performance levels, development timeframe and costs and return on investment indicators.